apollographql/apollo-link/docs/source/links/state.md

    parent field or the `ROOT_QUERY` object in the case of a top-level query or mutation.
 Don't worry about this one too much for `apollo-link-state`.
 2. `args`: An object containing all of the arguments passed into the field.
-For example, if you called the field with `networkStatus(isConnected: true)`, the `args` object would be `{ isConnected: true }`.
+For example, if you called a mutation with `updateNetworkStatus(isConnected: true)`, the `args` object would be `{ isConnected: true }`.
 3. `context`: The context object, which is shared by all links in the Apollo Link chain.
 The most important thing to note here is that we've added the